UK-Export-Finance/dtfs2/doc/sql-db.md

 ### Seeding mock data

-To add a new seed to the project, navigate to the `libs/common/src/sql-db-seeder` directory and create a directory for the entity you wish to create a seeder for.
-Seeds are defined as files which have the `.seed.ts` extension, whilst factories are defined using the `.factory.ts` extension (see the [seeder data source](../libs/common/src/sql-db-seeder/seeding-data-source.ts) `seederOptions` parameter).
+To add a new seed to the project, navigate to the `utils/sql-db-seeder/src` directory and create a directory for the entity you wish to create a seeder for.
+Seeds are defined as files which have the `.seed.ts` extension, whilst factories are defined using the `.factory.ts` extension (see the [seeder data source](../utils/sql-db-seeder/src/seeding-data-source.ts) `seederOptions` parameter).
 Note: a factory is not required, but can be useful if you want to create many rows with randomised data.

 To run the seeder, see the [seeding data command](#seeding-data) below.

 In order to generate data which is in line with the data in MongoDB, the SQL seeder needs to query data inserted by the [mock data loader](../utils/mock-data-loader/).
 This results in two things which are important to remember:

 1. Mock data loader must be run _before_ the SQL seeder
-2. The common `.env` file must include the connection strings required to initialise the [MongoDbClient](../libs/common/src/mongo-db-client/index.ts) (see [.env.sample](../libs/common/.env.sample))
+2. The `utils/sql-db-seeder` `.env` file must include the connection strings required to initialise the [MongoDbClient](../libs/common/src/mongo-db-client/index.ts) _and_ the [SqlDbDataSource](../libs/common/src/sql-db-connection/data-source.ts) (see [.env.sample](../utils/sql-db-seeder/.env.sample))

 ### DB Commands